-Let’s start with the following phased reopening dates announced by Walt Disney World:
+Let’s start with the Club Levels that have already returned to Walt Disney World:

-Disney’s Grand Floridian Resort & Spa (Royal Palm Club) – September 16, 2021
+Disney’s Grand Floridian Resort & Spa – Royal Palm Club

 Disney’s Wilderness Lodge — December 16, 2021

 Gran Destino Tower at Disney’s Coronado Springs Resort — December 16, 2021

-Disney’s Beach Club Resort
+Disney’s Beach Club Resort – January 27, 2022 (new)

-Disney’s Polynesian Village Resort
+Disney’s Polynesian Village Resort – February 3, 2022 (new)

 Per Walt Disney World: “Our lounges will continue to provide a personalized experience for Guests, including exclusive food & beverage options throughout the day and special Disney touches for all ages.”

-In terms of commentary, we’re first and foremost pleased and excited by this announcement.
+In terms of other commentary, we’re first and foremost pleased and excited by this announcement.
 As longtime readers might know, our perspective on Club Level has “evolved” over the years.
 That’s been a gradual process, starting with a free upgrade at the Poly a few years back, and culminating in us paying to book several Club Level stays two years ago.

 Club Level is now one of our favorite splurges at Walt Disney World.
 We’re still conflicted about the pricing, and think it’s difficult—if not impossible—to justify Club Level at Walt Disney World from an objective, value-for-money perspective.
 However, some of our best recent memories at Walt Disney World have been during Club Level “staycations,” so clearly we see a high level of subjective value in the experience.